-1. Human beings are whole systems inseparable from their environments.
+1. Human beings are whole systems inseparable from and influenced by environments.

 Integrative nurses view each person as a whole system—body, mind, and spirit—whose health and wellbeing is influenced by their environment.
 We know from the field of complexity science that everything is connected through networks of relationships.
 The 2014 Integrative Nursing textbook gives the example of the cardiovascular system—it cannot be understood fully by simply examining the heart muscle, and then the valves, and so on; the condition of the system can only be known by assessing its function as a whole.
 In the same way, integrative nurses acknowledge the complexity of the whole-person system and take into consideration the ways in which relationships, experiences, the community, and beliefs affect the health and wellbeing of the individual.
 Applying this principle, integrative nurses recognize that people are dynamic, individualistic and complex and cannot be reduced to diagnoses, symptoms and deviations from norms.

-2. Human beings have the innate capacity for health and wellbeing.
+2. Human beings have an innate capacity for healing and wellbeing.